Accounting services

 Most independent businesses year-end filings require Compilation or Review financial statements, but some will require that their financial statements be Audited.

 A Review of financial statements requires that the accountants perform inquiry and analytical procedures and discussion in addition to the procedures described above for a compilation.
 Upon completion, a report is issued stating that a review has been performed in accordance with Accounting Standards for Private Enterprises (ASPE) or International Financial Reporting Standards (IFRS), that a review is less in scope than an audit, and that the accounting firm did not become aware of any material modifications that should be made in order for the statements to be in conformity with the ASPE or IFRS standards.
 Reviewed financial statements are often prepared for entities that have bank loans, outside investors, or trade creditors, but those third parties do not require audited statements.
-Most reviews can be performed for approximately $4,600 (again, including corporate tax return preparation and owner/manager tax planning).
+Most reviews can be performed for approximately $10,000, plus $2,000 for the first year.

 A Review of financial statements requires that the accountants perform inquiry and analytical procedures and discussion in addition to the procedures described above for a compilation.
 Upon completion, a report is issued stating that a review has been performed in accordance with Accounting Standards for Private Enterprises (ASPE) or International Financial Reporting Standards (IFRS), that a review is less in scope than an audit, and that the accounting firm did not become aware of any material modifications that should be made in order for the statements to be in conformity with the ASPE or IFRS standards.
 Reviewed financial statements are often prepared for entities that have bank loans, outside investors, or trade creditors, but those third parties do not require audited statements.
-Most reviews can be performed for approximately $4,600 (again, including corporate tax return preparation and owner/manager tax planning).
+Most reviews can be performed for approximately $10,000, plus $2,000 for the first year.